MolecularAI/GraphINVENT/README.md

 * CUDA-enabled GPU.

 ## Tutorials
-For detailed guides on how to use GraphINVENT, see *tutorials/*.
+For detailed guides on how to use GraphINVENT, see the [tutorials](./tutorials/).

 ## Usage summary

 ### Setting up the environment
 Begin by configuring your environment to have all the proper versions of PyTorch, RDKit, etc installed.
-To make this more convenient, you can use the *GraphINVENT-env.yml* file in *environments/*, which lists all packages and versions required.
+To make this more convenient, you can use [./environments/GraphINVENT-env.yml](./environments/GraphINVENT-env.yml), which lists all required packages.
 The environment can be created from the YAML file by typing:

 ```
 conda env create -f environments/GraphINVENT-env.yml